dmaier-couchbase/cb-workshop/VMSetup.md

 * Use the same settings as before, but this time via the GUI
 * If asked for the user creation then create an user 'couchbase' with password 'couchbase'

 The network configuration part can be exactly performed as for the other machines before.
-It's especially important that the Development machine is in the same NAT and host-only network
+It's especially important that the Development machine is in the same host-only network and so a connection between the VM-s is guaranteed.

 Don't download the same dependencies, other software will be installed now.